2015 Nor.Ca. Women's Handball Championship

-The 2015 NorCA Women's Handball Championship was the first edition of the Nor.Ca.
+The 2015 Nor.Ca.
+Women's Handball Championship was the first edition of the Nor.Ca.
 Women's Handball Championship, which took place in Salinas, Puerto Rico from 30 March to 5 April 2015.
 It acted as the North America e Caribbean qualifying tournament for the 2015 Pan American Women's Handball Championship.

 Participating teams

 Preliminary round

 All times are local (UTC−4).